physar/umi-rtx/README.md

 In addition, the gripper is automatically pointing along the radial line:
 This is achieved without needing to drive the yaw motor (angle R): the yaw is not only coupled to its own motor, but also coupled to the elbow motor!

-At the University of Amsterdam, the UMI-RTX robot is used to play chess [4].
+At the University of Amsterdam, the UMI-RTX robot was used to play chess [4], which it still can do (with code ported to Ubuntu 20.04).

 [1] Tim Jones, <a href=http://davidbuckley.net/RS/History/LondonRobotics85/TimJonesUMI.htm>Developing a Personal Robot from Concept to Final Product</a>, Personal Robotics Seminar, London, UK, 3rd July 1985.